Pepe Massot: 2012 – Ginetta Juniors

-In 2012 Pepe Massot decided to try racing in the Ginetta Junior championship, initially with just the first two of the season's ten meetings.
+In 2012, Massot decided to try racing in the Ginetta Junior championship, initially with just the first two of the season's ten meetings.

-Early success saw him able to commit to the full season with Hillspeed.
-He finished the season 4th overall helped by wins at Snetterton and Silverstone.
+Early success saw Massot able to commit to the full season with Hillspeed.
+He finished the season fourth overall helped by wins at Snetterton and Silverstone.
 There were other podium places won at Donington, Oulton Park, Croft, and Brands Hatch (GP circuit).
 His performances during the season saw him listed as one of the drivers of the season by Autosport.